leonjalfon1/gcp-pubsub-dataflow-demo/README.md

 # Pub/Sub & Dataflow Demo

-In this demo we will ...
+In this demo we will see how to create a data pipeline using Pub/Sub and Dataflow

 ## Required Steps
 ---